When Does PTSD Go Away—Or Does It?

 What is PTSD?

 Post-traumatic stress disorder is a mental health condition arising out of a traumatic event and characterized by anxiety symptoms, intrusive thoughts and memories, and significant behavioral changes.
-Individuals can develop PTSD through a single traumatic event or repeated events.
+Individuals can develop PTSD as a result of a single traumatic event or repeated events.
 People with PTSD may also experience feelings of intense distress when triggered by certain stimuli, potentially leading to panic attacks.
-Physical symptoms—such as difficulty with sleep, increased heart rate, and other stress-related responses—are also common.
+Physical symptoms—such as difficulty with sleep, increased heart rate, and other stress-related responses—are common as well.

-Post-traumatic stress disorder can be a chronic and severe disorder.
-Examples of sudden and unexpected events that can cause PTSD are natural disasters, wars, sexual abuse, emotional abuse, the death of a loved one, or witnessing someone else experiencing trauma.
+Post-traumatic stress disorder can be a chronic and severe mental health disorder.
+Examples of sudden and unexpected events that can cause PTSD are natural disasters, wars, sexual assault or abuse, emotional abuse, the death of a loved one, or witnessing someone else experience trauma.

 PTSD symptoms affect different people in different ways depending on who they are, what traumatic events they've been through, and how they are approaching treatment.
-With treatment from mental health professionals, most people with PTSD learn to manage their symptoms, continue the journey of healing trauma, and live happy lives.
+With treatment from mental health professionals, most people with PTSD learn to manage their symptoms, continue the journey of healing, and live fulfilling lives.
 For others, PTSD does go away, but there's no easy answer as to when.
 Professional treatment takes time.

 What causes PTSD?

-Unlike anxiety and depression, however, post-traumatic stress disorder isn’t caused by chemical imbalances in the brain.
+Unlike anxiety and depression, post-traumatic stress disorder isn’t linked to any chemical imbalances in the brain.
 Instead, PTSD occurs as a result of trauma.
-It used to be believed that only combat veterans suffered from PTSD.
-While many combat veterans do get PTSD, we now know that people can get PTSD as a result of other life events.
-Examples include violent crime, abusive relationships, and even traffic collisions.
+It used to be believed that only combat veterans could experience PTSD.
+While many combat veterans do get PTSD, we now know that people can develop this condition as a result of other life events too.
+Some examples include violent crime, abusive relationships, and even serious traffic collisions.

 The effects of PTSD

-PTSD can cause concerning re-experiencing symptoms, including flashbacks and nightmares, along with severe anxiety.
-People living with PTSD may have difficulty meeting their commitments and maintaining healthy relationships.
+PTSD can cause disturbing re-experiencing symptoms, including flashbacks and nightmares, along with severe anxiety.
+As a result, people living with PTSD may have difficulty meeting their commitments and maintaining healthy relationships.
 Avoidance is common in individuals with PTSD.
 This can cause many people to isolate, which may worsen mental health concerns.
 The mental, physical, and emotional challenges of PTSD can also lead to thoughts of suicide.

 Getty